simutrans/pak128/README.txt

 * makefile
 * Windows batch file (not tested)

-The first wants makeobj on path, the other two next to script file.
-Other requirements are, obviously, the backends: Python for pakmak, GNU make for makefile, and Windows for the batch file.
+A makeobj executable must be on path or next to script file.
+A make program is needed for the makefile, and Windows for the batch file.
+To create a revision, it is assumed that git is installed.
+(Not supported for windows.)

-Result of compilation should be a directory "simutrans/pak128", ready to be used.
+Result of compilation should be a directory "simutrans/pak128", and will be also zipped.

 Documentation